PANS/PANDAS – When Sudden Symptoms Signal Something More

-PANDAS and PANS are infection-induced autoimmune conditions that appear suddenly in young children and cause a disruption to their normal neurologic functioning.
+Today, on PANS/PANDAS Awareness Day, we call attention to two infection-induced autoimmune conditions that appear suddenly in young children and can cause a drastic disruption to their normal neurologic functioning.

-Parents report symptoms appearing “almost overnight” causing confusion and distress for both parents and child.
+Parents report that symptoms appear “almost overnight” causing confusion and distress for both parents and child.
 Symptoms include the sudden onset of OCD (Obsessive Compulsive Disorder), motor tics, hyperactivity, depression, memory problems, sleep disturbances, anorexia, and urinary problems.

 Read the study –>> STUDY: Evaluation of the Cunningham Panel™ in ..